conoro/hugo.conoroneill.com/content/post/greenways-blueways-highways-byways-health-tourism-and-a-vision-for-irelands-future.md

 And this is in a country that's actively hostile to both walkers and cyclists.
 Imagine how much revenue we could generate if we made their lives easy?

+IBEC: THE Cork region needs the Dunkettle Interchange, the Ballyvourney Macroom scheme, the Ringaskiddy road and the M20 Cork to Limerick motorway progressed as a matter of priority if it is to unlock its potential. <<<<< No, do none of this.
+Spend it all one pedestrian facilities.

 ## But but, this is how things have always been
 ........in your lifetime.
 A pre-famine landscape looked nothing like this.
 A pre-deforestation landscape looked nothing like this.